ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

 ## Step 1: Download the package

-Download the prebuilt package from repository’s Release section, <https://github.com/Microsoft/m365-sample-connector-csharp-aspnet/releases>.
+Download the prebuilt package from repository’s Release section at <https://github.com/Microsoft/m365-sample-connector-csharp-aspnet/releases>.
+Under the latest release, download the zip file named **SampleConnector.zip**.
+You will upload this zip file to Azure in Step 4.

 ## Step 2: Create an app in Azure Active Directory